jssdeveloper/harvard_final_project_cs50x/README.md

 <p>Flask, Sqlite, Tailwind, Htmx</p>

 <h3>Login page<h3>
+<p>Uses forms, tailwind, sends request to database and verifies if the requested username and password is correct.
+If that is true the user is saved in session and redirected to index page</p>
 <img src="/readme_images/login.jpeg">
 <hr>
 <h3>Gallery page<h3>
+<p>Fetches random records from database and displays as cards.
+If user hovers on card it grows.
+Used tailwind for styling.
+When user clicks on the item a htmx get request is sent to endpoint to display requested item</p>
 <img src="/readme_images/gallery.jpeg">
 <hr>
 <h3>Dynamic search page (htmx)<h3>
+<p>Htmx fetches search results from endpoint on each change in form.
+If user clicks on form and there is active display card, it deletes the card to make place for search results.</p>
 <img src="/readme_images/dynamic_search.jpeg">
 <hr>
 <h3>Cart page<h3>
+<p>Cart items are stored in session object.
+If user places the order, data is stored in database with customer id, order id, item ids in the order</p>
 <img src="/readme_images/cart.jpeg">
 <hr>
 <h3>Profile page (history & password change)<h3>
+<p>User can change the password and view previous orders.
+Password change is being valdidated and verified.
+If there is no password / wrong password or new password does not match - error message is being displayed</p>
 <img src="/readme_images/profile.jpeg">

 <h3>1.
 I started by downloading a dataset as a CSV from Kaggle, then cleaned it up and saved it to a SQLite database using the script gen_albums.py.
 The database in use is SQLite.
 Then I indexed the album and artist columns to improve search performance later in app usage.</h3>